prometheusresearch/rios/docs/source/web_form_specification.rst

     :PossibleValues: ============== =================== ===========
                      Option         Applicable Actions  Description
                      ============== =================== ===========
-                     text           fail                A `Localized String Object`_ that contains the error message to show on the target question. enumerations   hideEnumeration     A list of enumeration IDs to hide on the target question. calculation    calculate           The PEXL expression to use to calculate the value for the target Question.
+                     text           fail                A `Localized String Object`_ that contains the error message to show on the target question.
+Required. enumerations   hideEnumeration     A list of enumeration IDs to hide on the target question.
+Required.
                      ============== =================== ===========